lilei-boxboro/leili_project/Redhat_test.md

 You can download the latest version of the ownCloud Desktop Synchronization Client from the [ownCloud download page](https://owncloud.com/download/#desktop-clients).

-* On Mac OS X and Windows, download the installation program and double-click it to launch the installation, and then follow the installation wizard.
-After it is installed and configured the sync client will automatically keep itself updated.
+* On Mac OS X and Windows, double-click the installer and follow the setup wizard to complete the installation.
+After the sync client is installed and configured, it will get updated automatically.

-* On Linux systems, follow the instructions on the download page to add the appropriate repository for their Linux distribution, install the signing key, and use their package managers to install the desktop sync client.
-Linux users must also have a password manager enabled, such as GNOME Keyring or KWallet, so that the sync client can log in automatically.
+* On Linux systems, follow the instructions on the download page to add the appropriate repository for your Linux distribution, install the signing key, and use the package managers to install the desktop sync client.
+Ensure that password manager, such as GNOME Keyring or KWallet, is enabled, so that the sync client can log in automatically.

 ### Connecting with a mobile client

 To connect to ownCloud with a mobile device, install the [ownCloud mobile application](https://owncloud.com/apps/).
-After doing so, you can browse all of your ownCloud synced files, create and edit new files, share these files and folders with others, and keep the contents of those folders in sync across all of your devices.
+After doing so, you can browse all of your ownCloud synced files, create and edit files, share files and folders with others, and keep the contents of those folders in sync across all of your devices.

 ## What's Next